AndyGauge/rust/src/doc/rustdoc/src/how-to-write-documentation.md

 [`args_os`]: ./fn.args_os.html
 ``````

-The first line of description will be reused when describing the component in
+The first line of description will be reused to describe the component in
-a higher level of the documentation.
+searches and module overviews.
 For example, the function `std::env::args()`
-above can be found within the [`std::env`] module documentation.
+above will be shown on the [`std::env`] module documentation.
+Multi-line
+summaries are also possible, however, concise writing is a goal of good
+documentation.

 Because the type system does a good job of defining what is passed to a function
-and what is returned from one, there is not a benefit of explicitly writing those
+and what is returned from one, there is not a benefit of explicitly writing it
-things into the documentation.
+into the documentation.
 Rustdoc makes sure the links to the types included
-in the signature are linked.
+in the function signature are linked.

-In the example above, a Panics section explains when the code might abruptly exit
+In the example above, a 'Panics' section explains when the code might abruptly exit,
-which can help the reader build guards if required.
+which can help the reader prevent reaching a panic.
 A panic section is recommended
 every time edge cases in your code can be reached if known.

 As you can see, it follows the structure detailed above: it starts with a short